jbittel/django-mama-cas/docs/installation.rst

 Sessions
 ~~~~~~~~

-django-mama-cas relies on standard Django sessions to govern single sign-on
+MamaCAS relies on standard Django sessions to govern single sign-on sessions.
-sessions.
-There are two Django session settings that typically ought to be
+There are two Django session settings that typically ought to be changed from
-changed from their defaults:
+their defaults:

    `SESSION_COOKIE_AGE`_
       It is recommended this be set shorter than the default of two weeks.